Seasonality Trading App

 4. Minimum Daily Volume: This is an optional parameter.
 If you want to only find Stocks or ETFs with daily trading volume above certain number, then type in the number in this box in millions.
 As an example, if you would like only to trade highly liquid Stocks or ETFs with daily trading volume of 1 million, then type in “1” in this box.
 If you want to see all Stocks or ETFs irrespective of their trading volume, then leave this input blank.

-5. Data Since: This input is for the number of years for which you would like the application to perform the seasonality analysis.
-As an example, if you are running the application in 2022, then an input of 2002 will mean that the seasonality analysis will be performed for 20 year period, from 2002 to 2021 to provide you the probability of the trade for year 2022.
+5. Data Since: This input is for the number of years for which you would like the app to perform the seasonality analysis.
+As an example, if you are running the app in 2026, then an input of 2016 will mean that the seasonality analysis will be performed for 10 year period, from 2016 to 2025 to provide you the probability of the trades for year 2026.
 It is recommended that the seasonality analysis is done for a minimum period of 10 years.

 7. Opportunity Type: Default is BUY.
 If you are looking for bearish trading opportunities (to profit from falling price of the Stock or ETF), then select SELL.

-8. Maximum Days (to reach highest/lowest price): This is an optional input.
-If you are looking for Stocks and ETFs which reached the highest price (for BUY Opportunity Type) or lowest price (for SELL Opportunity Type) within certain number of days, then type in the number of days in this box.
+8. Maximum Days: This is an optional input.
+If you are looking for Stocks and ETFs which reached the highest price (for BUY Opportunity Type) or lowest price (for SELL Opportunity Type) within certain number of days since trade open, then type in the number of days in this box.
 Leave it blank to ignore this filter.

 9. SUBMIT button: Click this button after you have provided all the mandatory inputs and any other optional inputs.

-The Seasonality trading application executes millions of calculations using the inputs you have provided on the selected Stocks and ETFs.
+Things you might like to know: The Seasonality trading app executes millions of calculations using the inputs you have provided on the selected Stocks and ETFs.
 We have implemented the best of technology to leverage the available computational power to bring the results of analysis fast.
 It will take several seconds to perform the complete computation and the time is dependant upon the number of Stocks or ETFs in the selected index or list.

 As an example, analysis of 500 Stocks in S&P500 index will take more time than 100 Stock NASDAQ index or 300 Stocks ASX300 will take more time than 100 Stocks ASX100 and likewise.